bolt/docs/source/extensions/essentials.md

 ```

 Since these are just regular Twig functions/filters, you should familiarize
 yourself with how Twig works.
-Read the chapter [Extending Twig](http://twig.sensiolabs.org/doc/advanced.html)
+Read the chapter [Extending Twig][exttwig] in the
-in the Twig documentation.
+Twig documentation.

 ### Using Twig functions in content records